MosesGere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 \nDisplay the number of lines that contain the pattern “bin” in the file /etc/passwd
 \nDisplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 \nDisplay all the lines in the file /etc/passwd that do not contain the pattern “bin”
+\nDisplay all lines of the file /etc/ssh/sshd_config starting with a letter.